jefftessitore/seasonsim/README.md

 * Add support for creating one's own FRC game
 * GUI support (instead of DOS-like)
 * Randomly-generated event registration schedules per season
 * Game elements: Focus on a team and adjust aspects of team (budget/fundraising, strategy, recruitment, awards?, etc.?)
+* Add offseason team elements
 * (after Game elements) allow for peeking at results of other events the team is not in attendance at
 * Allow player to register for events